 You’ve now achieved a solid foundation for being mindful in nature.
 In conclusion, you can make these mindfulness in nature practices your own.
 Use them whenever, you’re outdoors to connect with your environment.
 Notice the insights that Mother Nature reveals to you.
 How has your energy shifted as a result of being in nature?
 It’s all mindfulness in nature.
 Before you leave, sit in stillness.
 Offer gratitude to the natural world and make a date to return.
 She’s always there.

-Discover more about being more mindful in nature on our mindfulness in nature courses or visit our sister site Mindful Rewilding for more on mindfulness, ecopsychology and ancient wisdom.
-Get in touch to see how we can work together.
+Discover more about being more mindful in nature at Mindful Rewilding for more on mindfulness, ecopsychology and ancient wisdom.